tidalmigrations/cast-highlight-docker/README.md

 ## Requirements
 - Docker
-- Gitlab
+- Github
-    - Access to Tidal Tools repository [here](https://gitlab.com/subdata/tidal-tools)
+    - Access to Tidal Tools repository
 - GCP
-    - Images are stored in the [Container Registry](https://console.cloud.google.com/gcr/images/tidal-1529434400027/global/cast-highlight?project=tidal-1529434400027).
-You will need access to `Tidal Migrations` organization and to the `Tidal-Tools` project (id -> **tidal-1529434400027**)
+    - Images are stored in the **Container Registry**.
+You will need access to `Tidal Migrations` organization.

 ## Releasing

-To release new docker image, make a commit to `master` in this repository and Google Code Build will deploy a new docker image to the registry `gcr.io/tidal-1529434400027/cast-highlight` with the `latest` tag.

-You should see a notification in Slack, #tidal-tools, regarding a successful image build.
-Alternatively, you can also check: https://console.cloud.google.com/cloud-build/builds?project=tidal-1529434400027
+To create a new docker image that can be downloaded (used) by Tidal Tools, you will need to push to the repository.
+We use Google Cloud Platform (cloud build) to automate the creation of these images.

+1. From the default branch (master), create a new branch.
+The name of your new branch will be used to create/identify a new image in the GCP container registry.
+If you are creating a new image to upgrade to a new version of CAST Highlights, name your branch using its version.
+This will allows us to have a clear image history in case we ever need to "rollback".

+    For example:
+    ```
+    git branch V5.4.18
+    ```

+    If you are upgrading the CAST CLI version, Please adjust the second line of the Dockerfile.
+CLI_VERSION refers to the CAST CLI version for your image and we use it in our dashboard to help us keep track of current vs new releases.

+2. Push your branch.
+The build trigger is invoked every time there is a push to this repository (any branch).
+During the process a new Docker container image is built and tagged as the following:
+    ```
+    gcr.io/tidal-1529434400027/cast-highlight:$BRANCH_NAME
+    Where $BRANCH_NAME corresponds to the git branch name. (ex, V5.4.18)
+    ```
+    You can find your new image in the GCP container registry, under cast-highlight repository.

+3. Done, you can now test this image out in Tidal Tools.

+4. If everything is ok.
+(Meaning, you are able to do source code analysis).
+Create a Pull Request to merge your branch into the default branch (master)

+    When your PR is merged, Cloud Build will create another image with the default tag: gcr.io/tidal-1529434400027/cast-highlight:latest

+5. That is all!

 ## Run the container independently